xxoo/jsex/readme.md

 ## How to serialize a custom type?
-You can't define custom types in jsex.
-But you can resolve it to a supported type by implanting a `valueOf` method.
-And then call `toJsex` with `implicitConversion` option set to `true`.
+jsex doesn't support custom type definitions.
+However, you can resolve custom types to supported types by implementing a `valueOf` method, then calling `toJsex` with the `implicitConversion` option set to `true`.
 ### custom type example:
 ```javascript
 //following the above code